Michael-K-Stein/SpotiFile/README.md

 ## How?
 SpotiFile starts its life by authenticating as a normal Spotify user, and then performs a wide range of conventional and unconventional API calls to Spotify in order to retrieve relevant information.
+SpotiFile does not actually download audio from Spotify, since they use proper DRM encryption to protect against piracy.
+Rather, SpotiFile finds the relevant audio file on Deezer, using the copyright id (ironically).
+Then SpotiFile downloads the "encrypted" audio file from deezer, and decrypts it using the private key that Deezer leaked a while ago.

 ---